March 2007 Archives

 Running this metric on all the players in the National League, I've determined that the following teams are the ones to watch this year:

-NL East: Philadelphia Phillies Yeah, they got the reigning MVP, and Chase Utley's good if you like a young second baseman who can hit to all fields.
+Yeah, they got the reigning MVP, and Chase Utley’s good if you like a young second baseman who can hit to all fields.
 But the real difference maker on this team will be third baseman Wes Helms.
-He's a gritty, gutty, blue-collar player, not like all those other fancy white-collar third basemen in this division.
-Then there's pocket-sized outfielder Shane Victorino, who can zip around the bases on those rare occasions when he reaches safely.
-And of course, they have Aaron Rowand, a fantastic player who could have led the league in GRIT if he hadn't broken his face against an outfield fence so early in the season.
-A never-give-up and never-think-things-through attitude--that's what wins you championships!
+He’s a gritty, gutty, blue-collar player, not like all those other fancy white-collar third basemen in this division.
+Then there’s pocket-sized outfielder Shane Victorino, who can zip around the bases on those rare occasions when he reaches safely.
+And of course, they have Aaron Rowand, a fantastic player who could have led the league in GRIT if he hadn’t broken his face against an outfield fence so early in the season.
+A never-give-up and never-think-things-through attitude–that’s what wins you championships!

-NL Central: Milwaukee Brewers Jeff Suppan is my kinda pitcher.
+Jeff Suppan is my kinda pitcher.
 You watch him throw and you wonder to yourself, How in the hell can this junk get people out?
-And yeah, sometimes he gets lit up like a Christmas tree, but GRIT says he's good for at least 7 Wins When His Team Scores 8 Runs Or More.
-Craig Counsell looks like he's taken a few liners off his face, and I like players who make me look like a matinee idol in comparison.
+And yeah, sometimes he gets lit up like a Christmas tree, but GRIT says he’s good for at least 7 Wins When His Team Scores 8 Runs Or More.
+Craig Counsell looks like he’s taken a few liners off his face, and I like players who make me look like a matinee idol in comparison.
 I also like guys who are sons of ex-major leaguers, and the Brewers have two of them (Prince Fielder and Tony Gwynn Jr.).
-That's a lot of gritty genes right there!
+That’s a lot of gritty genes right there!

-NL West: Los Angeles Dodgers Now that the evil Paul DePodesta and his merciless spreadsheets have been banished, it's good times in La-La Land!
+Now that the evil Paul DePodesta and his merciless spreadsheets have been banished, it’s good times in La-La Land!
 Juan Pierre is the scrappiest player on the Left Coast, and the fact that statheads despise his lack of OBP (whatever that is) only makes me love him more.
 The Dodgers also still imploy Olmedo Saenz, at great expense to their precious roster spots and daily meal allowances.
-And if I was Grady Little, I'd start gritty Mike Lieberthal over that young whippersnapper Russell Martin.
-Sure, Martin's got more upside, but only Lieberthal can look so world-weary when he takes off his catcher's mask to watch a double split the outfielders.
+And if I was Grady Little, I’d start gritty Mike Lieberthal over that young whippersnapper Russell Martin.
+Sure, Martin’s got more upside, but only Lieberthal can look so world-weary when he takes off his catcher’s mask to watch a double split the outfielders.

-Wild Card: Cincinnati Reds Here's all you need to know: Ryan Freel talks to his imaginary friend while playing the outfield.
-That's my kinda crazy.
-If that doesn't convince you that this team is going places, take a look at that bullpen.
+Here’s all you need to know: Ryan Freel talks to his imaginary friend while playing the outfield.
+That’s my kinda crazy.
+If that doesn’t convince you that this team is going places, take a look at that bullpen.
 Mike Stanton.
 David Weathers.
 Rheal Cormier.
 The list of grizzled, angry vets goes on and on!
-When I see a reliever go to the mound, I don't wanna see some young hot shot like Jonathan Papelbon.
-I wanna see some guy who looks like his wife is on his ass to redo the kitchen, and his kids are begging him for money to buy some damn stupid thing, and the mound is his fortress of solitude against a world that's betrayed his youthful dreams.
-A team like this has gotta make the postseason, 'cause none of them wanna go home a month earlier than they have to.
+When I see a reliever go to the mound, I don’t wanna see some young hot shot like Jonathan Papelbon.
+I wanna see some guy who looks like his wife is on his ass to redo the kitchen, and his kids are begging him for money to buy some damn stupid thing, and the mound is his fortress of solitude against a world that’s

 Around this time last year,I wrote a more compact version of this tale for MSN Sports Filter.
 But since that site has passed into the Interweb Graveyard, I hope you'll indulge me in recycling seasonal material.

-My grandfather--my father's father--died when I was 8 years old.
+My grandfather–my father’s father–died when I was 8 years old.
 So my memories of him are vague and littered with the weird, stupid things that little kids think are important.
 It takes a lot of mental power to pull out what I actually remember of him after I sift through all the Transformers and Thundercats and Mad Magazines.

 I remember that I thought my grandfather had a funny voice, which I now realize was an Irish accent lathered with tar from decades of smoking Winstons.
 I remember that he always smiled, a smile with his teeth half-parted, as if he was about ready to laugh, though I don't remember ever hearing him laugh.
 I remember that he had glasses with thick, gauzy lenses that made it hard to see even the faintest traces of his eyes.
 I probably couldn't have seen his eyes anyway, because he seemed about 10 feet tall to me.